Cervical Pain ICD 10 Codes Explained for Medical Billing

 Primary Cervical Pain ICD 10 Codes

-One primary symptom that falls within ICD 10 code symptom classifications is M54.2, which falls within the scope of Cervicalgia, also referred to as neck pain.
+One primary symptom that falls within Cervical Pain ICD 10 code symptom classifications is M54.2, which falls within the scope of Cervicalgia, also referred to as neck pain.
 However, medical billers must take into consideration the variations of related codes that could be more applicable to the case at hand, based on the diagnosis and the clinical documentation.

-Cervical Pain Main Code
+Cervical Pain Main Code: M 54.2-Cervicalgia

 This code is the primary coding reference for general neck pain diagnoses who do not possess further diagnoses.
 This is applicable for individuals who have pain within the cervical region and do not possess clear manifestations of radiculopathy, myelopathy, or any other specifics of the pathologies.